Registration for Winter 2025 is Now Open! View the Winter 2025 Schedule of Classes and Syllabi.

 Flexibility Beyond Graduation

-A Bachelor’s of Business Administration in Project Management does provide you with some degree of flexibility.
+A Bachelor of Business Administration in Project Management does provide you with some degree of flexibility.
 Basic principles and applications can be adapted across many industries.
-Don’t be afraid of being pigeonholed after graduation.
-Take the experiences and testimonies from your instructors and peers, and modify them to your own needs and success.
-Check out what Amberton’s professors have to say about the Project Management degree program here.
-If you think Amberton’s BBA in Project Management could be the right fit for you, contact our advisors at advisors@amberton.edu or by phone at 972.279.6511 now!
+Don't be afraid of being pigeonholed after graduation.
+Take your instructors' and peers' experiences and testimonies and modify them to your needs and success.
+Check out what Amberton's professors say about the Project Management degree program here.
+If you think Amberton's BBA in Project Management could be the right fit for you, contact our advisors at advisors@amberton.edu or by phone at 972.279.6511 now!

 Simply skating through college and getting the work done isn’t anyone’s idea of a great college experience - traditional student or otherwise.
 If you just want to tread water and get a piece of paper in the end, maybe college isn’t for you.